 Since our screening guideline allows the GPT API models to err to a degree similar to human screeners, GPT API screening most be combined with other traditional screening techniques, such as forward and backward citation tracking, to ensure that potentially missed studies re-enter the review.
 Moreover, we never think a GPT API model should be used as a stand-alone screener.
 There must always be a human in the loop, meaning that humans must always take the role of the first screener of titles and abstracts in high-quality systematic reviews.

-FIGURE 4: Decision sensibility of the gpt-3.5-0613 model across inclusion probabilities
+FIGURE 4: Decision sensibility of the gpt-3.5-0613 model across inclusion probability thresholds